EricMarcon/memoiR/paper/paper.md

 Reproducibility is a major concern of science [@Ioannidis2005], that induced propositions to improve it [@Munafo2017].

 Experimental design and data curation are out of the scope of this paper but a lot can be done in the last steps of the production of scientific documents, namely data processing, inclusion of the results (including tables and figures) into a written document, and the final formatting.
+In an academic context, reproducible student work is easier to update and its content more clearly assessable.

 Literate programming [@Knuth1984] is the framework: the code used to process the data is included into the text of the document, and run each time the document is produced.
 In the R [@R] environment, its first implementation was `Sweave` [@Leisch2002], that included code chunks into \LaTeX documents.